Already convinced? Skip the letter.

 For Akita Owners

-Every technique, every command sequence, every troubleshooting guide in this system was developed specifically for Akitas and their dignified and fiercely loyal to family but often aggressive toward other dogs and aloof with strangers nature.
+Every technique, every command sequence, and every troubleshooting guide in this system was developed specifically for Akitas.